Open source software

 Handling vulnerabilities in a project that is developed in the open is tricky, because publishing the fix might draw attention to the vulnerability before users of the software have had a chance to update.
 There are two ways of handling this:

-• Pre-announce the existence of the vulnerability.
-In the announcement, include date and time at which a new version will be published.
+Pre-announce the existence of the vulnerability.
+In the announcement, include a date and time at which a new version will be published.
 This ensures that we can have an engineer standing by to act quickly at the time of the release.

-• Privately distribute a patch to node operators.
+Privately distribute a patch to node operators.
 While it is not feasible to have contact details for all node operators in an open-membership network, reaching a superminority of stake is often feasible.
 We are happy to work with you to establish a private communication channel, and if needed we can provide you with a way to reach our 24/7 oncall team who are able to get back to you within minutes (for severe emergencies only).

 These two options can be combined for maximum impact.